Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

 ### Create the MyProject solution

 You can name your solution anything you like, but we name the solution `MyProject` in this example.

+> * Using non-Latin characters in the project/folder name can give unexpected results because of character limitations in Docker registry names and URLs.

 To create the `MyProject` solution: